TaygaHoshi/tt-project/Lists/List of Status Effects.md

 	Does not stack.
 If target is already slowed, only the one with higher potency applies.

 **Soaked**
-	Soaked creatures receive more damage from lightning attacks.
+	If a creature is soaked and frostbitten, electrified or burning at the start of its turn, it is no longer soaked and that damaging effect deals double damage this turn.
+If this creature has multiple, soaked affects the status effect with the lowest damage.
 	Does not stack.
-If target is already soaked, only the one with higher potency applies.
+If target is already soaked, only the longer one applies.

 ---
 # Harming Effects